paszu/3DSRepo/Part-5-(arm9loaderhax).md

 You will now boot a Custom Firmware based SysNAND by default
 You can now hold A on boot to launch any updater bins Delebile releases in the future
 You can now hold X on boot to launch Decrypt9, a full featured NAND tool
+You can now hold Y on boot to launch EmuNAND9, a full featured EmuNAND and SD management tool